Cycling74/rnbo.example.juce/CUSTOM_UI.md

 This example comes with a very simple web UI already in place.
 One thing that's really useful about using a WebBrowserComponent to serve our UI is that we can update our UI while the application is still running.

-The `WebBrowserAudioEditor` class is responsble for providing resources to the WebBrowserComponent, like HTML files, images, and JavaScript files.
-At the top of "WebBrowserAudioEditor.cpp", you'll see code like this:
+The `WebBrowserAudioEditor` class is responsible for providing resources to the WebBrowserComponent, like HTML files, images, and JavaScript files.
+At the top of `WebBrowserAudioEditor.cpp`, you'll see code like this:

 ```cpp
 #if JUCE_ANDROID